-What do tougher WHO air quality guidelines mean for UK?
+What do tougher WHO air quality guidelines mean for the UK?

 In the UK, campaigners, scientists and politicians have long urged the government to commit to air pollution limits that are in line with WHO recommendations.

-At the focus of campaigning efforts is fine particulate matter (PM2.5), a particularly harmful pollutant that can penetrate deep into lungs.
+At the focus of campaigning efforts is fine particulate matter (PM2.5), a particularly harmful pollutant that can penetrate deep into the lungs.
 The legal limit for fine particulate matter pollution (PM2.5) in the UK is currently far above the guidelines recommended by the WHO.

 Campaigning efforts were bolstered earlier this year when a coroner of an inquest into the death of a London schoolgirl called for the UK to commit to PM2.5 limits that are in line with those recommended by the WHO.

-Ella Adoo-Kissi-Debrah lived close by to the busy South Circular Road in south London and died following a severe asthma attack in 2013.
+Ella Adoo-Kissi-Debrah lived close to the busy South Circular Road in south London and died following a severe asthma attack in 2013.
 A landmark inquest found that toxic levels of pollution near her home made a “material contribution” to her death – and she became the first in the UK to have air pollution listed on her death certificate.

 Her mother Rosamund has campaigned tirelessly to see the UK government adopt air pollution limits that are in line with those recommended by the WHO.